aminnba/movie_analyst_project/README.md

 - I learned to clean *before* analyzing.
 - I saw how much outliers can mislead conclusions.
 - I learned to evaluate what the data can and cannot answer.
-- Adding a second dataset was not a convenience — it was necessary to answer critic-related questions properly.
+- Adding a second dataset was not a convenience, it was necessary to answer critic-related questions properly.
 - I realized interpretation matters as much as code.

-This workflow reflects the mindset I’m developing:
+This workflow reflects my growth when it comes to working with data:
 **ask a clear question → validate data → analyze → interpret responsibly.**

 ## 9. Reproducibility